Skip to content

 Step 2: Determine how much you should be contributing on a monthly basis

 Setting money aside isn’t always easy, but taking it step by step makes it more manageable and less intimidating.
-And do yourself a favour, keep the amount and timeline realistic (opens in a new window).
+And do yourself a favour, keep the amount and timeline realistic (opens in a new window)External link.
 It may help to think of this as a project you chip away at, rather than a scramble to catch up.

 Start by looking at how much you earn.